Mindful-AI-Assistants/SumBot/README.md

 These are just a few examples; SumBot has the potential to be useful in many other scenarios!

 ## Advantages of SumBot:

+The use of SumBot or a similar chatbot employing Artificial Intelligence to summarize messages or information can offer several advantages, including: